 Benefits of Using Breakout Trading Indicators

-Importance of Chart Patterns
+The Importance of Chart Patterns

-Examples of My Favorite Breakout Trading Patterns to Use
+Examples of Breakout Trading Patterns

 #1 First Green Day Breakout

-When penny stocks end the day on a recent high, and the daily high, there’s a good chance it will either gap up or continue moving up first thing in the morning.
+When a penny stock ends the day on a recent high that’s also the daily high, there’s a good chance it will either gap up or continue its rise the next morning.
 Especially if the stock has a history of doing so.